Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 >  Sales employee is logged in

 #### Scenario
 >1.
-Actor navigates to the previous flight records
+Actor navigates to the previous flight records page.
 >2.
 The system displays the previous flight records page.
 >3.
-The actor navigates to a flight which already happened.
+The actor selects a flight which already happened.
->4. .the system displays the flight information for the selected flight.
+>4. the system displays the flight information for the selected flight.

 #### Result